Abide 2026

 ELECTIVE SPEAKER

-Rev. Dr Greg Liston is a Senior Lecturer in Theology at Laidlaw College in Auckland, New Zealand, and a pastor at Mt Albert Baptist Church.
-Previous roles include being the senior pastor of a suburban Baptist church and business management consulting.
+Dr Greg Liston is a Senior Lecturer in Theology at Laidlaw College in Auckland, New Zealand.
+Previous roles include being the pastor of Mt Albert Baptist Church, being senior pastor of a suburban Baptist church and business management consulting.
 Greg holds PhDs in quantum physics and ecclesiology.
 He is the author of several books including Kingdom Come: An Eschatological Third Article Ecclesiology (T&T Clark, 2022) and The Anointed Church (Fortress Press, 2015).
 He is married to Diane and has two adult children.

 Frequently Asked Questions